paul-hammant/tbd/content/monorepos/index.md

 implicit 'HEAD'.
 Third party libraries (like JUnit) will be checked into the repo with a specific version number (like 4.11), and all teams will use that version if they use it at all.

-The deployment and/or release cadences for each applications/service/libraries/frameworks will probably be different as will the teams structures, methodologies, priorites, story backlogs etc.
+The deployment and/or release cadences for each application/service/library/frameworks will probably be different as will the team's structures, methodologies, priorities, story backlogs etc.

 The name 'monorepo' is a newer for a previously unnamed practice that is more than a decade old.